Pitru Paksh Shradh

-PurePrayer and its support team can help you find the right priest and perform Pitru Paksha Shradh in your traditions in this season of Pitru Paksh 2021.
-North Indian Pandit for Shraddh, South India Pandit for Shraddh, Hindi Pandit for Pind Daan, Andhra Priests, Bengali Pandits, Bihari Pandits, Hindi Pandit for Pitru Paksha Pind Daan Shrradh Puja, Kannada Pujaris for Pitru Paksha Shrradh puja, Malayalam Purohits, Marathi Pandits or Marathi Guruji fpr Shraddh2021, Oriya Pandit for Shraddh2021, Tamil Vadhyars for Shraddh Karya, Telugu Purohits for Mahalaya Amavasya Shraddh, Bengali Purohits for Pind Daan Shrradh Puja and many more.
+PurePrayer and its support team can help you find the right priest and perform Pitru Paksha Shradh in your traditions in this season of Pitru Paksh 2022.
+North Indian Pandit for Shraddh, South India Pandit for Shraddh, Hindi Pandit for Pind Daan, Andhra Priests, Bengali Pandits, Bihari Pandits, Hindi Pandit for Pitru Paksha Pind Daan Shrradh Puja, Kannada Pujaris for Pitru Paksha Shrradh puja, Malayalam Purohits, Marathi Pandits or Marathi Guruji fpr Shraddh2022, Oriya Pandit for Shraddh2022, Tamil Vadhyars for Shraddh Karya, Telugu Purohits for Mahalaya Amavasya Shraddh, Bengali Purohits for Pind Daan Shrradh Puja and many more.
 Not just this.
-Our team of Pandits and Purohits can cater to the sect based tradition needs as well for this Mahalaya Pitru Paksha 2021.
+Our team of Pandits and Purohits can cater to the sect based tradition needs as well for this Mahalaya Pitru Paksha 2022.

-Pitru paksha 2020 start date is on Monday 20, Sept 2021 with the Poornima Thithi and Pitru paksha 2021 end date is on Thursday 06, Oct 2021 with Mahalaya Amavasya Thithi.
-[Perform the Shradh Pujas this Mahalaya Amavasya.]
+Pitru paksha 2020 start date is on Saturday 10, Sept 2022 with the Poornima Thithi and Pitru paksha 2022 end date is on Thursday 25, September 2022 with Mahalaya Amavasya Thithi.

 You will find the different dates and Shradh Thithis mentioned below.